Chinese New Year Lyrics Prompts: 10 Spring Festival Song Templates

 10 copy-ready Chinese New Year lyric prompts — reunion dinner, red envelope joy, lion dance street, lantern festival lovers, migrant worker journey, first CNY after marriage, grandma in the kitchen.

 Chinese New Year lyrics fail in a very specific way: AI dumps “red lanterns, fireworks, good fortune, family reunion” into every line and the result reads like a stock-photo caption set to music.
 The fix is to lock the prompt onto one specific CNY scene — the reunion dinner table, the train ride home, grandma pressing dough for niangao — and then ration the symbols to one per section.
-Below are 10 templates covering the most common Spring Festival moods and use cases, from upbeat brand jingles to homesick solo ballads.
+Below are 10 copy-ready templates covering the most common Spring Festival moods and use cases, from upbeat brand jingles to homesick solo ballads.

 The structure these lyrics actually use